Steven Kemenyffy

-Steven Kemenyffy (born 1943) is an American ceramic artist living and working in Pennsylvania.
+Steven Kemenyffy (born 1943, Budapest, Hungary) is an American ceramic artist living and working in Pennsylvania.
 He is most recognized for his contributions to the development of the American ceramic raku tradition.
 Beginning in 1969, he served as a Professor of Ceramic Art at Edinboro University of Pennsylvania (formerly Edinboro State College).
 He retired from teaching after forty years, but continues to produce artwork at his home studio in McKean, Pennsylvania.

 Biography

-Steven Kemenyffy was born in Budapest, Hungary in 1943 in the midst of World War II.
+Kemenyffy was born in Budapest, Hungary in 1943.
 His father was serving in the war effort during his birth, and Kemenyffy and his mother would not be reunited with his father until 1949.
 During the interim, Kemmenyffy and his mother lived with an aunt, Margit Gosztonyi, who worked as a potter in Baden-Baden, Germany.
-Kemenyffy's family immigrated to the United States as displaced citizens, under the sponsorship of a Presbyterian Church in Rock Island, Illinois in 1951.
+The family immigrated to the United States as displaced citizens under the sponsorship of a Presbyterian Church in Rock Island, Illinois in 1951.
 In the United States, Kemenyffy's mother served as a seamstress and his father worked as an engineer with a surveying company.
-Kemenyffy lived in Rock Island until 1964, having earned a bachelor's of science in mathematics at the nearby Augustana College (Illinois).
+Kemenyffy lived in Rock Island until 1964, having earned a bachelor's of science in mathematics at nearby Augustana College.

 Kemenyffy's interest in becoming a ceramic artist began shortly after college when he attended a Peter Voulkos workshop.
-He then began ceramic studies at the University of Iowa where he met his wife and artistic collaborator, Susan Hale Kemenyffy.
-In 1967, Steven received a Master of Fine Arts in ceramics, and Susan received an MFA in printmaking.
-They were married in 1970.
+He then began ceramic studies at the University of Iowa where he met his future wife and artistic collaborator, Susan.
+In 1967, he received a Master of Fine Arts in ceramics, and she received an MFA in printmaking.
+They wed in 1970.
 After receiving his MFA, Steven taught at multiple institutions, including the University of Wisconsin-Whitewater, School of the Art Institute of Chicago, University of Colorado at Boulder, Penland School of Crafts, and Haystack Mountain School of Crafts.
 Kemenyffy began teaching at Edinboro University of Pennsylvania in 1969, until his retirement in 2009.